maartenkrol/Gauss/README.md

 * Determine concentrations downwind of a stack
 * Investigate the influence of the atmospheric stability
 * Extend the GPM with terms for ground reflection and line sources

+The main document is a python Notebook *Gaussian Plume.ipynb*, which is supported by a python module *plot_gauss.py*.